Sperm Whale Facts

 - For centuries, men hunted the animal, yet despite this, unlike many other species of whale, its population remains rather extensive.

 - Exact estimates cannot be made, therefore, only extrapolations available.
 These put its extant numbers anywhere between 200,000 and 1.5 million individuals.

 Sperm Whale Physical Description

 You can easily distinguish and recognize the Sperm Whale by its extremely large head, relative to body length.
 Varying among individuals, the head represents between 25-35 percent of the entire body length.

 This species also displays the greatest degree of sexual dimorphism of any known cetacean.
 An adult male Sperm Whale sometimes reaches 52 ft (16 m) in length and averages roughly 90,000 lb (40,823 kg) in weight.

 The significantly smaller females attain a length of around 36 ft (11 m) and weigh about 30,000 lb (13,607 kg).

-In color, the Sperm Whale predominantly displays a dark gray, and small white patches occasionally present themselves.
+In color, the Sperm Whale predominantly displays a rather dark gray, and small white patches occasionally present themselves.

-Sperm Whale Habitat and Diet
+Sperm Whale Distribution, Habitat, and Ecology

 In general, the Sperm Whale prefers to inhabit regions with a water depth of at least 1968 ft (600 m), and typically much greater.
-They rarely inhabit areas with a depth of less than 984 ft (300 m).
+It also appears to inhabit virtually all oceans.

 The genders appear to prefer different depths, with the females going for shallower waters of roughly 3,280 ft (1,000 m), while the males prefer it rather deeper.